Info about Port

-For a 1991 port, for example, it should be harvested in 1991 and bottled between July 1, 1993 and June 30, 1994.
+For a 2011 vintage port, for example, it should be harvested in 2011 and sold earliest May 1 in 2013.
+It must be bottled before July 30, 2014.
 The wine should then spend many years of maturing in the bottle, where it is transformed from a diamond in the rough, with intense color, juicy fruits and lots of tannins, to a polished and smooth wine displaying many facets of depth, complexity and balance.
 It normally takes a Vintages Port from 15 to 25 years to reach their full potential, but some Vintages mature slower and reaches its peak when being well over 30 years old.
 Of course the maturing depends on many things, not only related to the quality of the wine, but also on the storing and handling of the bottle.
 It is impossible to tell exactly which year the first Vintage was declared but it was somewhere around 1750.
 Then certain harvests were left in casks - unblended - to age.
 These cask aged wines were drunk soon after the cask was opened until the bottle and cork came into existence later in the century.
 Wine from the vintage of 1765 was auctioned by the pipe at Christie's in 1773.
 From 1775 onwards Vintage Port was sold in bottles that could be laid on their sides with cork stoppers.
 This was the beginning of the tradition of long-aged bottled wines which was then imitated in other countries.
 By the 1820s it was usual to leave Vintage Ports in cask for about four years and then age them 15 years or more in bottle.
 Eventually, it was recognized that the wines had more aging potential if they were bottled earlier, and between two and three years became the norm, and is now a legal requirement.
 To maintain richness and power they are neither fined nor filtered.
 This results in a large amount of sediment as they mature.
 Since 1975 all Vintage Port must be bottled in Portugal with the word Vintage, the name of the producer, and year of harvest and bottling stated on the front label.
 Vintage Port is one of the world's great wines, its slow maturation, heavy sediment (which requires decanting), and high cost, makes it suitable for special occasions.

 Most Vintage Ports are produced from a number of different vineyards, one chosen for backbone, one for style, one for bouquet, another for finesse etc. As with Champagne, the key was in the blend of these various components to create a synergistic whole, better than the sum of its part.
 This is the House style of Vintage Port.
 Classically the one exception to this is Quinta do Noval, which produce its Vintage Port from a single vineyard, or quinta.
 Recently, several Port producers have begun making single-quinta Vintage Port.
 This existed already during the 19th century.
 Under the name of “Special Quinta” the first single quinta was produced in 1910 from Taylor’s Quinta de Vargellas.
 However old wine catalogues tell us that you could buy wines bearing the name Vargellas on the label as early as in 1820.
 During this century many houses were sold as Single Quinta Vintage Port (SQVP).
 During the 20th century SQVP was continued to be sold under the single quinta name and often also adding the House name, for example Quinta de la Rosa under Feuerheerd and Kopke’s Quinta Roriz.
 However, SQVP became more common from 1958 when Taylor started with declaring Quinta de Vargellas more regularly.
 These are generally produced from the best vineyard, but not in their best years.
 However, already in 1952 Graham and Fonseca started their second label introduction with Malvedos and Guimaraens.
 In contrast to the perception of most wine drinkers who often believe that a Cabernet from a single chateaux or vineyard (e.g. Martha’s) is better than a regular Bordeaux or Cabernet, single-quinta Vintage Port are rarely as good as the Vintage Port from that house.
 An exception is Quinta do Noval as mentioned and other small producers which also make their Vintage Port from single quinta vineyards e.g. Quinta do Crasto, Quinta do Infantado and Quinta de la Rosa.